Riiichan04/Wibbpedia/README.md

 # Wibbpedia
 1. Sorry because using Vietnamese.
-I know English but i want my Vietnamese friend know what i'm doing, so i only use Vietnamese.
+I know English but i want my Vietnamese friends know what i'm doing, so i only use Vietnamese.
 2. This web is just my small project to train how to use JS in HTML & CSS.
 And please don't notice about anything i write on my website.
 It's just nevermind :<

 ## Vietnamese